Web Scraping APIs

 The basic pattern (static HTML)

-Fetch the page, parse the HTML, iterate every <a> with an href attribute, and resolve each href against the document's base URL.
-Strip the fragment (everything after #) unless you specifically care about anchored links.
-Normalize the host to lowercase and the path to a canonical form.
-Drop empty hrefs, javascript: pseudo-links, and mailto:.
-Dedupe.
+The plan is straightforward: download the page, parse the HTML, walk through every <a> tag that has an href, and turn each href into a full URL by resolving it against the document's base URL (a relative link like /page is just shorthand for the complete address).
+Strip the fragment - everything after the # - unless you specifically care about anchored links.
+Normalize the host to lowercase and put the path in a canonical (consistent) form.
+Drop the junk: empty hrefs, javascript: pseudo-links, and mailto: addresses.
+Finally, dedupe so the same URL is not listed twice.

 When you need a real browser

-Modern SPAs and infinite-scroll feeds add links to the DOM after the initial HTML loads.
-A static fetch misses them.
-Use Playwright (or a JS-rendering scraping API), wait for the page to settle, then run document.querySelectorAll('a[href]') in the browser context.
-For infinite scroll, scroll to the bottom in steps and collect links after each scroll until no new links appear.
+Modern SPAs (single-page apps - sites that build the page in your browser with JavaScript) and infinite-scroll feeds add links to the DOM (the live, in-memory version of the page) only after the initial HTML loads.
+A plain static fetch never runs that JavaScript, so it misses those links.
+Use Playwright (or a JS-rendering scraping API), wait for the page to settle, then run document.querySelectorAll('a[href]') in the browser context to read the finished page.
+For infinite scroll, scroll to the bottom in steps and collect links after each scroll until no new ones appear.

 Filtering for crawl pipelines

-For a focused crawler, filter aggressively: same-domain only (or a domain allowlist), URL patterns that match content paths (skip /login, /cart, asset paths), and respect rel="nofollow" if you care about the crawled site's signal.
+For a focused crawler you usually want fewer links, not more, so filter aggressively: same-domain only (or a domain allowlist), URL patterns that match real content paths (skip /login, /cart, and asset paths), and respect rel="nofollow" if you care about the crawled site's signal. rel="nofollow" is a hint a site adds to a link to say "do not pass ranking credit through here."
 For SEO link extraction, keep the rel attributes as metadata rather than filtering on them.

 Code example